-One of the premier tourist attractions in Japan during winter would be heading to Nagano to spot the gorgeous ‘Snow Monkeys’ soaking in an onsen in all their bare red-faced, furry skinned glory.
-The Snow Monkeys, or more rightfully referred to as wild Japanese macaques, offer a unique animal viewing experience that can be enjoyed by anyone and everyone.
+One of the premier tourist attractions in Japan during winter is Nagano.
+Spot the ‘Snow Monkeys’ soaking in an onsen in all their bare, red-faced, fuzzy-headed glory.
+The Snow Monkeys, more rightfully referred to as wild Japanese macaques, offer a unique animal viewing experience that can be enjoyed by anyone and everyone.

-Located in the Jigokudani Monkey Park (Jigokudani Yaen Koen), this home of the monkeys was originally established as a conservation area to save the monkeys from their habitat being destroyed.
-Whilst going from completely wild to living within a perimeter took some time, they’re now right at home, taking daily soaks in the man-made onsen and almost completely oblivious to the people who come to visit them daily.
+The Jigokudani Monkey Park (Jigokudani Yaen Koen) was originally established as a conservation area to save the monkeys from the effects of habitat destruction. their habitat being destroyed.
+It took some time for the primates to adjust to living within the perimeter.
+But, now they feel right at home, taking daily soaks in the man-made onsen, almost completely oblivious to the people visiting them daily.

 Best Time to See the Snow Monkeys in Japan

-The Jigokudani Monkey Park is actually opened all year around, so anytime would be a good time to give these cheeky monkeys a little visit.
+The Jigokudani Monkey Park is actually open all year round, so any time would be a good time to give these cheeky monkeys a little visit.
 During spring, you might get lucky to witness some adorable newborns in the park.
-In summer, the surroundings are full of luscious greenery, making for some gorgeous pictures.
-In Autumn, the koyo makes for an epic backdrop.
+In summer, luscious greenery serves as the backdrop for some stunning photo ops.
+In Autumn, the vibrant changing koyo leaves are just as impressive.

-However, if you’re looking for the ultimate period to visit the park, then winter is prime time.
-It really can’t get much better than hiking for 20-30 minutes through the gorgeous winter scenery, to be met with a wide-open onsen with steaming hot water, filled with gorgeous Japanese macaques for you to observe and fawn over.
+However, as you can guess from the name, winter is prime time in this region.
+Hiking for 20-30 minutes through the gorgeous winter scenery meets visitors with a wide-open onsen with steaming hot water, and families of Japanese macaques luxuriating inside.
 With white snow clinging onto the surrounding rocks and distant mountains, steam rising from the waters, and bright red faces peering out from the water’s surface, you’ll be witnessing an image straight out of National Geographic.

 Where to See the Snow Monkeys in Japan